luciensadi/AwakeMUD/README.md

 If you get errors like `/home/ubuntu/AwakeMUD/src/act.other.cpp:954: undefined reference to 'github_issues_url'`, you need to remove -DGITHUB_INTEGRATION from your selected OS in your Makefile, then `make clean && make` to scrub the references to the GitHub integration code.

 If you get an error like `structs.h:8:10: fatal error: sodium.h: No such file or directory`, it means you need to install [libsodium](https://github.com/jedisct1/libsodium/releases) (`./configure; make; (sudo) make install`).

-If you see `houseedit.cpp:487:46: error: no member named 'copy_options' in namespace`, you need to add -DUSE_OLD_BOOST to your compiler flags in `Makefile`.

 ## Runtime Troubleshooting